Find out more about our program!

 What Makes Our Program Different

-• DBT-Adherent Approach Our program follows a full DBT model, including three weekly skills groups and two individual DBT sessions per week.
+• Full Model DBT Approach: Our program follows a full DBT model, including three weekly skills groups and two individual DBT sessions per week.

-• Collaborative, Compassionate Care Our multidisciplinary team includes DBT therapists, registered dietitians, and (when appropriate) psychiatry and family support.
+• Collaborative, Compassionate Care: Our multidisciplinary team includes DBT therapists, registered dietitians, medical providers, and (when appropriate) psychiatry and family support.

-Program Structure Schedule: Monday–Friday, 10:00am–2:00pm (Individual therapy sessions occur on Mondays and Thursdays and may take place outside these hours depending on therapist availability.)
+Program Structure Schedule: Monday–Friday, 10:00am–2:00pm (Individual therapy sessions, dietary, and medical appointments may take place outside these hours depending on therapist availability.)

 Program Length: Group content is delivered in 8-week rotations.
 Program duration is determined collaboratively with clients and may vary based on clinical need and insurance guidelines.